 “When employers are faced with the threat of penalties — or the fear they might do something wrong — when dealing with 401Ks, it’s frustrating, intimidating and scary.
 I work with these complicated regulations every day so that you can stay compliant and focus on your core business.”

 Born and raised in New Jersey, Anna moved to Atlanta in 2008.
-She enjoys reading, cooking, traveling, and trying to get her two dogs, Theo and Goliath, to listen to her.
+She enjoys reading, cooking, traveling, and trying to get her three dogs, Theo, Finnegan, and Lola, to listen to her.